mbolding/lesion_painter/README.md

 ### finally multiply the number of pixels by the voxel volume to get the lesion volume.

-determine the voxel volume by loading the DICOM into a DICOM viewer or into Matlab.
+determine the voxel volume by loading the DICOM into a DICOM viewer (ITKSnap, OsiriX, MRICron, etc.) or into Matlab.

 To load DICOM files into MATLAB and find the voxel size, you can follow these steps: